The following rules were updated by the State Committee on September 9, 2017.

 2. Election of delegates, one male and one female, to each of the RNC Committees (Platform, Credentials, Rules and Order of Business & Permanent Organization).
 In the absence of a sufficient number of qualified delegates, the delegation may elect committee delegates from among the alternates, in accordance with RNC Rule 41 (a)

-Any vacancy shall be filled in the same manner as the officer or committee member was initially elected or appointed.
+Any vacancy shall be filled in the same manner by which the officer or committee member was initially elected or appointed.

 a.)
 Ethical Behavior